 Evaluating Project Complexity

-For the purpsoes of this project management standard, project complexity will be evalutated by two (2) factors: risk and impact.
+For the purposes of this project management standard, project complexity will be evaluated by two (2) factors: risk and impact.

 Risk: in the context of this standard, risk is comprised of schedule risks and dependency, quality/performance risks, human resource constraints, and organizational challenges

-Impact: in the context of this standard, impact is measured by the project's overall budget and the magnitude of its effect on the business goals and operations of the College.
+Impact: in the context of this standard, impact is measured by the project's overall budget and the magnitude of its effect on the business goals and operations of W&M.